 How much are the fees?

 Costs vary greatly and depend on the industry or section of the store.
 According to the trade publication Frozen and Refrigerated Foods, freezer section space in small chains costs up to $9,000.
 In larger chains, this number skyrockets.
 For example, Apple & Eve spent around $150,000 to get its fruit punch into a limited number of Safeway stores.
 These steep one-time costs are sometimes the only way to guarantee shelf space.
-In total, the market for slotting fees is believed to total around $9 billion, and it continues to grow.
+According to UCONN’s Food Marketing Policy Center, the total market for slotting fees is believed to total around $9 billion, and it continues to grow.
 Be ready for some steep requests.

 What to know